edqx/Ryujin-SMHW/README.md

 sure to open an issue on this repository.

 ## Update
-To update the application, go to the folder in a command prompt and enter `git pull`.
+To update the application, go to the created repository folder in a command prompt and enter `git pull`.
 This should automatically fetch all updates and be ready for use, you do not need to download dependencies again or enter login information.

 ## Notices
 You can use this application but note that it is very much incomplete and has very few features, although I am working on it quite a lot.